 Here you will find a list of organizations dedicated to helping rescue and protect mustelids.

-Disclaimer: Although we believe the list of websites are genuine, always do your own research before donating.
+Although we believe the list of websites are genuine, please independently check for authenticity before donating.
 We at Genuine Mustelids are not affiliated with any of the organizations listed below.

 The black-footed ferret is the only native ferret species in North America, and is endangered in the wild.
 Before colonization of the United States, the populations of black-footed ferrets spread across most of the North American Prairies.
 Due to habitat loss and disease, the population of black-footed ferrets declined to extinction in the wild in the 1980s.
 Today, owing to conservation efforts, there are isolated populations of these mustelids in the wild.
 Reintroduction efforts, as well as research into immunizing them from the Sylvatic plague continue on to protect the prairie ecosystem.

 Ferrets are a common pet, and often owners give up their ferrets due to misunderstanding in the amount of effort and resources required to take care of them.
 To provide these ferrets a chance at finding a forever home, shelters take in surrendered ferrets and offer prospective ferret owners information to take care of ferrets with a history of neglect and/or abuse.
-These organizations typically operate off of donations and charity; to help ferrets near to you, lists of ferret shelters from different organizations are given below.
+These organizations typically operate off of donations and charity.

 Mustelid Rescue was established in 2002 and specializes in the rescue, raising, and rehabilitation to the wild of orphaned and injured young stoats and other weasels.